 This is a five-unit course.
 Three hours lecture and six hours laboratory will be spent in class.
-You should expect to spend an additional 10-20 hours a week studying and working on class assignments in order to be successful in this class.
+You should expect to spend an additional 10-20 hours a week studying and working on class assignments to be successful in this class.
+Note that the summer quarter is offered at an accelerated pace.
+You should plan to spend 18 hours in class plus at least 20 additional hours on course material and assignments.